virtualcommons/port-of-mars-analysis/README.md

 R analysis pipeline for Port of Mars "Mars Madness" tournament data from 2021/2022 archived at https://osf.io/vjcpe/

-Originally written by Calvin Pritchard.
+Originally written by Calvin Pritchard with use cases driven by Marco Janssen.
+Subsequent contributions from Kelly Claborn, Christine Nguyen, Raksha Balakrishna, and Allen Lee.

 ## Layout of tournament round input files